funnybunnyofdoom/Vintage-Story-Mods/README.md

 -Simple Spawn: [FunnyBunnyofDOOM]
   /spawn - telports the player to world spawn

+-Bunny Bell: [FunnyBunnyofDOOM]
+  Makes a "bing" noise when the player's name is mentioned

 -Just Random Teleport: [FunnyBunnyofDOOM]
   /rtp - Teleports the player to a random location within a 100k block radius of spawn